lil-brisket/Alicard/README.md

 - **ALWAYS** use `npm run db:generate` to create migrations
 - **NEVER** use `prisma db push` (disabled in this project)
 - **ALWAYS** run `npm run db:check` before committing schema changes

+## Admin Features

+### Admin Action Log

+The admin action log provides a complete audit trail of all administrative actions performed on user accounts. **Action logs are player-specific** and can be viewed in two ways:

+1. **Player-Specific Action Log**: View actions for a specific player by navigating to their user detail page (`/admin/users/[userId]`).
+The "Recent Admin Actions" section displays all actions performed on that specific player's account.

+2. **Global Action Log**: View all admin actions across the system at `/admin/actions` (available to moderators, admins, and content managers).

+**Action Log Features:**
+- Tracks all admin actions (user updates, bans, mutes, role changes, etc.)
+- Records the actor (admin who performed the action), target user, action type, reason, and timestamp
+- Player-specific filtering on user detail pages
+- Complete audit trail for compliance and security

 ## Tech Stack